-Although the MTBOK has no legal authority, the document may be used by regulatory bodies in their decision-making processes in regard to massage therapy.
+Although the MTBOK has no legal authority, regulatory bodies may use the document in their decision-making processes regarding massage therapy.
 At the workshop I attended, this was a central point of concern and debate.
-Some felt the MTBOK was overtly limiting in its Scope of Practice for massage, while others felt it might be overreaching in its attempts to define entry-level skills
+Some felt the MTBOK was overtly limiting in its Scope of Practice for massage, while others felt it might be overreaching in its attempts to define entry-level skills.

 As Kevin Pierce stated during the workshop, "Our profession is becoming regulated.
 There is no going back."
-That being said, if you would like your voice to be heard and affect how you are represented by the Massage Therapy Body of Knowledge, then I encourage you to read it and participate in its creation.
+That being said, if you would like your voice to be heard and affect how the Massage Therapy Body of Knowledge represents you, then I encourage you to read it and participate in its creation.

 The MTBOK is intended to be a living document, meaning it can be revised and changed as massage therapists, such as you, participate in the process.
-You're asked to submit your comments in regard to the Massage Therapy Body of Knowledge by e-mail at firstname.lastname@example.org.
+You're asked to submit your comments regarding the Massage Therapy Body of Knowledge by e-mail at firstname.lastname@example.org.